-After an 18-month hiatus due to Covid, concert venues are finally reopening and live music festivals are slowly making their way back into the lives of everyone.
+After a long hiatus due to Covid, concert venues are finally reopening and live music festivals are slowly making their way back into the lives of everyone.
 And even though the coronavirus still poses a risk to human health, especially with the latest, more infectious Delta variant, it seems like music festivals are a sure comeback.

 Whether you’re a seasoned festival-goer or someone who simply misses the thrill of live gigs, these are some of the world’s best music festivals you’d want to consider jetting off to when Covid has become less of a concern.
 And no matter what genre – be it pop, hip-hop, EDM, rock, jazz, funk and soul, Afrobeats or world music – there’s something for everyone.

 1. Coachella Valley Music and Arts Festival

 Undoubtedly one of the world’s most iconic music festivals, Coachella has been drawing massive crowds of music fans to the Empire Polo Club in Indio, California, since 1999.
 This annual affair has had world-renowned headliners like Lady Gaga, Beyoncé and The Weeknd perform on its stage.
 Plus, it has A-list celebs in attendance – so if you’re lucky, you might spot ones like Kendall Jenner and Gigi Hadid.
 Not to forget, revellers are known to dress in quintessentially Coachella looks – think bohemian, chic and modern hippy fashion.

 Where: Empire Polo Club, Indio, California, USA